2021–22 Sacramento Kings season

-The 2021–22 NBA season was the 77th season for the Sacramento Kings in the National Basketball Association (NBA), and 38th season in the city of Sacramento.
+The 2021–22 Sacramento Kings season was the 77th season for the franchise in the National Basketball Association (NBA), and 38th season in the city of Sacramento.
 The Kings entered the season with the longest NBA playoff appearance drought in league history with 15 seasons, tying the record with the Los Angeles Clippers.
 The last time the team had qualified for the playoffs was in 2006.
 In the 2021 NBA draft, the Kings selected Davion Mitchell from Baylor University with the ninth pick.

 On November 22, head coach Luke Walton was fired after a mediocre 6–11 start; he was then replaced by Alvin Gentry on an interim basis.